Culturally humble integrative primary care.

 -

-Ability to commit to full time work during business hours, with some flexibility as needed on evenings and weekends.
+The ability to commit to full time work during business hours, with some flexibility as needed on evenings and weekends.

 -